jaebooker/GoStyle/zebra-puzzle/README.md

 ## Implementation

-Define a single function, SolvePuzzle, which returns a solution containing two strings, whose values are the answers to the zebra-puzzle questions "Who drinks water?" and "Who owns the Zebra?".
+Create a function which returns a solution containing two strings, whose values are the answers to the zebra-puzzle questions "Who drinks water?" and "Who owns the Zebra?".
 Each answer will be one of the resident's nationalities: